vohuynhquangnguyen/vohuynhquangnguyen.github.io/pages/resources.md

 ***

 # Hello There!
 I bid you welcome to my archive.
-Here you can find many of my works by topics
+Here you can find many of my works by topics.

 # Lectures
 ## Computer Vision
-1. [EEET2600 - Electronics, RMIT Vietnam]
+1. [EEET2600 - Electronics, RMIT Vietnam] <a href = "/resources/how_to_make_friends_and_infer_people.pptx">How to make frames and infer people</a>